slim0/mountain-peak/README.md

 1. git clone the project `https://github.com/slim0/mountain-peak.git`
 2. install docker-compose on your workstation
 3. run `docker compose up` from the root folder of the git project. *`-d` option can be add if you want to start the containers as a deamon process.*

+# Setup dev environment
+1. Follow instructions from "How to run the app" section
+2. run `poetry install`
+3. run `poetry shell` on a terminal

 # Add python package / requirements